Corporations and organizations often use a style guide to ensure that all their visual materials maintain a consistent and cohesive look.

-Because it’s impossible to keep track of every PowerPoint deck created in such an environment, a PowerPoint style guide guarantees that every presentation will correspond to your organization’s brand identity.
+Because it’s impossible to keep track of every PowerPoint deck created in such an environment, a style guide guarantees that every presentation will correspond to your organization’s brand identity.

 Every design rule or suggestion that you put down should contribute to your branding efforts.
 As we’ve discussed in the past, an easy way to integrate branding into PowerPoint design is through the clever use of colors.

 Set down some rules on the color scheme that everyone should use for presentations.
 Keep your brand’s logo and overall aesthetic in mind, making sure your rules for the color scheme goes well with both.
 Let your colors stand out so that the audience can see that your slides are part of a larger, unified whole.